With Amazon Business rapidly expanding into B2B distribution, food

 - Quantity breaks

-B2B merchants should make every effort to catch up with the latest trends and B2B customer demands.
+B2B food business owners should make every effort to catch up with the latest B2B food industry trends and B2B customer demands.
 Otherwise, they risk to be beaten by the competition.
 By making changes and optimizing the online experience of your users, you will get more loyal customers and regular revenue.